 |

-History The A-24s dive-bomb in two waves.
-The first wave: A-24 41-15797 (shot down), A-24 piloted by Hill (damaged and gunner badly wounded) and A-24 piloted by Raymond Wilkins (the only aircraft to return to 7-Mile).
+History Inbound to the target, one A-24 aborted the mission, and seven remaining A-24s proceeded to bomb Japanese transports 20 miles north of Gona, 1 1/4 miles form shore.
+The convoy was protected by A6M2 Zeros from the Tainan Kōkūtai which intercepted the A-24s as they started their dives.
+The A-24s dive-bombed in two waves.
+The first wave: A-24 41-15797 (shot down), A-24 piloted by Hill (this aircraft) and A-24 piloted by Raymond Wilkins (the only aircraft to return to 7-Mile).
 The second wave: A-24 41-15819, A-24 41-15766, A-24 piloted by Cassels and A-24 piloted by Parker all four were shot down.
 The Kotoku Maru, was hit once at the No. 5 hatch by the second wave, forcing its troops to unload and leave its cargo undelivered.
 The Japanese ships all return to Lae.
-After gunner Sam's hand was hit, he kept firing his rear gun then his 45 pistol with the other hand against attacking fighters.
-The A-24 also sustained damage to its tail.
-Hill diverted to Fall River Aerodrome, the nearest Allied airstrip to get immediate medical help for Ralph Sam.
-After landing, his tail wheel was repaired, and Hill flew to 7-Mile Drome the following day.
-Ralph Sam was severely injured and later died from his wounds on August 2.
-Relatives Contribute
+A6M2 Zeros fired on this A-24 and damaged the tail and wounded rear gunner Sam's hand.
+Despite his wounds, he kept kept firing his rear gun then his 45 caliber pistol with the other hand at the attacking Zeros.
+Afterwards, Hill diverted to the nearest Allied landing strip at Fall River Aerodrome near Milne Bay, in order to get immediate medical help for Sam.
+Although damaged, Hill landed safely.
+Sam was given medical treatment at Milne Bay for his severe wounds.
+He died of his wounds on August 4, 1942.
+The A-24's damaged tail wheel was repaired and Hill departed for 7-Mile Drome the next day.
+The ultimate fate of this A-24 is unknown, likely scrapped or otherwise disappeared.
+Memorials Relatives References Contribute

 Information Last Updated